lime-n/Climate-Science/README.md

 Limitations:
 The map used minimises the coordinates per grid-cell to save on memory, therefore not all values from the dataset can be used per grid-cell.
 To resolve this, a better map with more points per grid-cell would provide a stronger indication, visually on the spatial trends in oxygen fluctuations.
-Whilst there is no overlay for the image below onto another map because of differences in resolution (rescaling to a finer with a finer resolution may fix this), it provides a stronger perception of the distribution of points provided by the floats, and the oxygen levels.
+Whilst there is no overlay for the image below onto another map because of differences in resolution (rescaling to a finer resolution may fix this), it provides a stronger perception of the distribution of points provided by the floats, and the oxygen levels.
 A larger proportion are distributed at the lower scale.

 ![alt text](https://i.stack.imgur.com/CzVpw.png)